jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 ### 4.3.3 Device Specific IEEE802.15.4 HAL Implementation
 The Device Specific IEEE802.15.4 HAL implementation is part of the IEEE802.15.4 Radio HAL component in the above figure.
-It implements the hardware dependent part of the IEEE802.15.4 Radio HAL by wrapping the `radio_ops` interface around the device specific code by using the Device Driver API which grants access to all device operations.
+It implements the hardware-dependent part of the IEEE802.15.4 Radio HAL by wrapping the `radio_ops` interface around the device specific code by using the Device Driver API which grants access to all device operations.